Pol Granch

 Pablo Grandjean Sáenz, better known as Pol Granch (4 April 1998), is a Spanish-French singer-songwriter and actor.
+He first gained attention as the winner of the third season of Factor X España in 2018.
+He later gained international recognition for playing the character of Phillipe in the Netflix teen dramas Elite and Elite: Short Stories.

 Career

 In 2018, Granch won the third season of the talent contest Factor X España.
-During the contest, he competed in Laura Pausini's team performing songs including "El sitio de mi recreo" by Antonio Vega, "Pausa" by Izal, and "La quiero a morir" by Francis Cabrel.
+During the contest, he competed in Laura Pausini's team, performing songs including "El Sitio De Mi Recreo" by Antonio Vega, "Pausa" by Izal, and "La Quiero A Morir" by Francis Cabrel.

 In 2019, his first solo single, "Late", was released along with its music video.
 It was at this moment he began balancing his music career with songwriting and recording projects.
-His first EP, self-titled, was released on 26 April 2019.
+His first EP, self-titled, was released on April 26, 2019.
+In August, he released the single "Te Quiodio".

-On 29 May 2020, he released his debut studio album's lead single "Tengo que calmarme".
-The full album of the same name was released on 26 June 2020.

-That same year, it was announced that he was jumping into acting, starring as Philippe, a French prince, in the fourth season of the Spanish Netflix series Élite.
-The season was released on 18 June 2021.
+In March 2020, he released the song "Millonario" and began teasing his debut studio album.
+The album's lead single, "Tengo Que Calmarme", was released in May.
+The full album of the same name was released on June 26, 2020.
+The same year, it was announced that he was jumping into acting, starring as Phillipe, a French prince, in the fourth season of the Spanish Netflix series Élite.
+The season was released on June 18, 2021.

-In 2021, Granch released the single "Tiroteo", featuring Marc Seguí, and a remix featuring Rauw Alejandro.
-He later released the singles "No pegamos" and "Lüky Charm".
+In 2021, Granch released the single "Tiroteo", featuring Spanish singer Marc Seguí, and a remix featuring Puerto Rican singer Rauw Alejandro.
+The remix became a sleeper hit and went platinum in multiple countries.
+He later released the singles "No Pegamos" and "Lüky Charm".

-In October 2022 he released his second studio album “Amor Escupido” preceded by the singles “De Colegio”, “No Te Bastó, Mi Corazón”, “solo x ti” and “Platicamos”.
+Granch released multiple singles in anticipation for this second studio album, including “De Colegio”, “No Te Bastó, Mi Corazón”, “Solo X Ti”, “Platicamos” featuring Mexican singer Leon Leiden and "Nena".
+The album, titled Amor Escupido, was released on October 28, 2022.
+He released a music video for the single "Que Todo Sea Probar" to coincide with the album's release.

+In August 2023, he released a remix of “Solo X Ti” with Spanish singer Abraham Mateo.
+In 2024, Granch made his film debut in the biographical drama Disco, Ibiza, Locomía, where he portrays Jaume, a fictional member of the Spanish pop group Locomía.
+The same year, he released the singles "Gigante" in March, "Titiritar" in May, and "Fotomatón" in July.
+In September, he collaborated with Puerto Rican singer Gale for the song "Tarantino", inspired by American filmmaker Quentin Tarantino.
+The following month, he released his third studio album Experimento 0150.

+In 2025, he appeared in the romantic comedy film Me Has Robado El Corazón.
+He released the song "Dimelo" as a part of the movie's soundtrack.